Taiwan president arrives in Hawaii despite Chinese objections

 Taiwanese President Tsai Ing-wen landed in Honolulu on Saturday en route to the island's diplomatic allies among Pacific nations and is expected to visit a Pearl Harbor memorial, despite strong objections to the visit from China.

-HONOLULU: Taiwanese President Tsai Ing-wen landed in Honolulu on Saturday en route to the island's diplomatic allies among Pacific nations and is expected to visit a Pearl Harbor memorial, despite strong objections to the visit from China.
+HONOLULU: Taiwanese President Tsai Ing-wen landed in Honolulu on Saturday (Oct 28) en route to the island's diplomatic allies among Pacific nations and set off for a visit to a Pearl Harbor memorial, despite strong objections to the visit from China.

-China regularly calls Taiwan the most sensitive and important issue between it and the United States, and Beijing complains to Washington about transit stops by Taiwanese presidents.
-China considers Taiwan to be a wayward province.
+China regards self-ruled Taiwan as sovereign territory and regularly calls it the most sensitive and important issue between it and the United States, complaining to Washington about transit stops by Taiwanese presidents.

+China has not renounced the possible use of force to bring the island under its control.

-Tsai left on Saturday on a week-long trip to three Pacific island allies - Tuvalu, the Solomon Islands and the Marshall Islands - via Honolulu and the U.S. territory of Guam.
+Tsai, who China believes is seeking formal independence for Taiwan, left on Saturday on a week-long trip to three Pacific island allies - Tuvalu, the Solomon Islands and the Marshall Islands - via Honolulu and the US territory of Guam.

+For her part, Tsai says she wants to maintain peace with China but will defend Taiwan's democracy and security.

-Earlier this week, the U.S. State Department said Tsai's transits through U.S. soil would be "private and unofficial" and were based on long-standing U.S. practise consistent with "our unofficial relations with Taiwan."
+Earlier this week, the US State Department said Tsai's transits through US soil would be "private and unofficial" and were based on long-standing US practice consistent with "our unofficial relations with Taiwan".

-While in Hawaii, Tsai is expected to visit the USS Arizona Memorial, which is built over the remains of the battleship sunk in Pearl Harbor in the Second World War.
+Tsai, accompanied by her entourage and members of the media, left on a short boat ride for the USS Arizona Memorial, which is built over the remains of the battleship sunk in Pearl Harbor in the Second World War, on Saturday afternoon.

-The memorial now forms a centrepiece of the World War Two Valor in the Pacific National Monument, a historic site administered by the National Park Service.
+The memorial, where Tsai was expected to lay a wreath, now forms a centrepiece of the World War Two Valor in the Pacific National Monument, a site administered by the National Park Service.

-China suspects Tsai wants to push for the formal independence of Taiwan, a red line for Beijing.
-Tsai says she wants to maintain peace with China but will defend Taiwan's democracy and security.

 The trip to the United States is Tsai's second this year.
 In January she stopped over in Houston and San Francisco on her way to and from Latin America, visiting the headquarters of Twitter, which is blocked in China.